Touchstone Talks: Ep 3 - What's Your Number?

 That's my family background.

-Growing up we had, you know, businesses.
+we had, you know, businesses.

 So it'd be something that's going to be

-where I'm still a in in business.
+where we're I'm still a

-Hence the private practice.
+Hence the private practice component.

-But you know I, I look at and see what
+But you know, I, I look at and see what

-a lot of my other types of clients do.
+a lot of my other types of clients

-And it's fascinating to me.
+do, and it's fascinating to me.

-And I think that's part
+And, I think that's part

-of all part of the reason why it, it's
+of our part of the reason

-I gravitated to those individuals as well.
+to those individuals as well.

-And then the flip side of it,
+And then the flip

-I love to cook.
+side of it, I love to cook.

-So I would say that, like I said,
+I would say that, like I said,

-if I were, if I were to do this,
+if I were, if I were to do this, do it

-an avenue, I'd probably end up as a chef.
+I'd probably end up as a chef.

-So there's your retirement plan?
+So there's your retirement.

 Yeah.